philc/book-notes/zero to one - peter thiel.md

     too little: founders only sell when they have no more concrete visions for the company, in which case the acquirer probably overpaid; definite founders with robust plans don't sell, which means the offer wasn't high enough."
+  * "It's better to think of distribution as something essential to the design of your product.
+If you've invented something new but you haven't invented an effective way to sell it, you have a bad business -- no matter how good the product."
 * Preface
   * 0 to 1 is a new innovation.
 1 to n is "adding more of something familiar."
   * "The single most powerful pattern I have noticed is that successful people find value in unexpected